Chart Color Schemes

 Bexley - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 37.6% among residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates of 37.6% among residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 24.6%, followed by postgraduate qualifications (11.1%) and graduate diplomas (1.9%).
-Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 11.8% and certificates for 13.8%.
+Vocational credentials are also prominent, with 25.6% of residents aged 15+ holding them – advanced diplomas comprise 11.8% and certificates make up 13.8%.

 Frequently Asked Questions - Education